martin-olivier/airgorah/README.md

 This software only works on `linux` and requires `root` privileges to run.

-You will also need a wireless network card that supports monitor mode and packet injection.
+You will also need a wireless network card that supports `monitor mode` and `packet injection`.

 ## Installation